Russia's war on Ukraine latest news: Zelenskiy warns of more Russian attacks | Headlines

 * City authorities said workers were close to completing restoration of power, water and heat, but high consumption levels meant some blackouts had been imposed. * Zelenskiy criticised Kyiv Mayor Vitali Klitschko, saying he had not done enough to help beleaguered residents.
 Klitschko, a former professional boxer, hit back, saying the criticism was out of place amid Russia's military campaign.

+BATTLEFIELD * The General Staff of Ukraine's Armed Forces said in its daily update on Monday that Ukrainian forces had repelled Russian attacks in several areas, including Bakhmut and Avdiivka in the Donetsk region over the past 24 hours.

-The head of Ukraine's state-run nuclear energy firm said There were signs that Russian forces might be preparing to leave the Zaporizhzhia nuclear power plant which they seized in March.
+The General Staff added that Ukraine's forces on Saturday had destroyed six units of military equipment of various types and that about 30 servicemen had been injured in the area of the occupied Enerhodar city, where many of the Zaporizhzhia nuclear power plant's workers live. * The head of Ukraine's state-run nuclear energy firm said there were signs that Russian forces might be preparing to leave the Zaporizhzhia nuclear power plant, which they seized in March.

+* The Russian-backed administration of the region said the nuclear power plant remained under Russian control. * Reuters could not verify the battlefield reports.

+* The Pentagon is considering a Boeing proposal to supply Ukraine with cheap, small precision bombs fitted onto abundantly available rockets, allowing Kyiv to strike far behind Russian lines as the West struggles to meet demand for more arms.
 MEMORIES OF FAMINE

 * Ukraine has accused the Kremlin of reviving the "genocidal" tactics of Josef Stalin as Kyiv commemorated a Soviet-era famine that killed millions of Ukrainians in the winter of 1932-33.
 GRAIN EXPORTS

-* Exports of Ukraine's grain will not reach 3 million tonnes in November as Russia tries to limit ship inspections at ports, Ukraine's Infrastructure Minister Oleksandr Kubrakov said.
-In October, some 4.2 million tonnes of grain left Ukrainian ports, Kubrakov said on his Facebook page. * Zelenskiy hosted a summit in Kyiv with allied nations on Saturday to launch a plan to export $150 million worth of grain to countries most vulnerable to famine and drought.
+* Exports of Ukraine's grain would not reach 3 million tonnes in November as Russia tried to limit ship inspections at ports, Ukrainian Infrastructure Minister Oleksandr Kubrakov said.
+In October, some 4.2 million tonnes of grain had left Ukrainian ports, Kubrakov said on his Facebook page.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)